 |Above 3 months and weight >40 Kgs||25 mg/kg per day every 12 hours or 20mg/kg per day every 8 hours||45 mg/kg per day every 12 hours or 40mg/kg per day every 8 hours|

-A fair idea about the permissible dosage is essential in avoiding any overdose conditions.
+A fair idea about the permissible dosage is essential in order to avoid giving an overdose to the child.
 The numbers mentioned above are a general guide to the drug concentrations.
 The dosage prescribed by the doctor to the specific cases has to be followed diligently.

 If a dose of amoxicillin is missed, it can be given immediately, provided there is a considerable gap before the next dose.
 If the time is up for the next dose, then there is no requirement to give a double dosage.